MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 ### Performance tips

 * Reduce the plugin's input data set to the minimum amount required (columns/rows).
-    * Use filters on the source data set, when possible, using Kusto's query language.
+    * Use filters on the source data set, when possible, using the Kusto Query Language.
     * To perform a calculation on a subset of the source columns, project only those column before invoking the plugin.
 * Use `hint.distribution = per_node` whenever the logic in your script is distributable.
     * You can also use the [partition operator](partitionoperator.md) for partitioning the input data set.
-* Use Kusto's query language, whenever possible, to implement the logic of your R script.
+* Whenever possible, use the Kusto Query Language to implement the logic of your R script.

     For example: